smallkirby/lysithea/docs/TUTORIAL.md

 ## Contributions and Suggestions

 `lysithea` is now under construction.
 We appreciate it if you have some suggestions for `lysithea`.
 Please create issues or PR on this Github as you like.
-Question is also welcome in issues or somewhere.
-You can directry contact me on [Twiter](https://twitter.com/smallkirby).
+Question is also welcome in Issue or somewhere.
+You can directly contact me on [Twiter](https://twitter.com/smallkirby).